saleor/eslint-plugin-saleor-app/README.md

 Saleor App ESLint plugin requires TypeScript ESLint Parser to be installed and configured in your app.

-If you're using Next.js it's alrady included in the default [`eslint-config-next` config](https://github.com/vercel/next.js/blob/canary/packages/eslint-config-next/index.js#L111)
+If you're using Next.js it's already included in the default [`eslint-config-next` config](https://github.com/vercel/next.js/blob/canary/packages/eslint-config-next/index.js#L111)

 ### 1. Install